linuxrocks123/MailTask/README.md

 Finally, in every INBOX and Sent folder, create an empty file named `UIDVALIDITY`.

+(There may be other empty files you need to create, but the error messages if you don't have them should be obvious.)

 You then start the server in that directory, passing it two parameters indicating the ports you want to use to communicate with the client.